RGBrewer/neutralino-angular/README.md

 then `cd ..` to return to the `neutralino` folder.

-You can run this angular app in a browser via the usual methods `npm run start`, though you obviously won't have access to the neutralino api.
+You can run this angular app in a browser via the usual methods `cd angular-app && npm run start`, though you obviously won't have access to the neutralino api.

 Building The App
 ================